Dark hyperCharge Symmetry: The Dark Sector

 In Fig. \ref{RelicP}, we show the relic density vs DM mass.

 The prominent dip occurring around 45.5 GeV, corresponds to $M_{F_{1}} \approx M_{Z}/2$.
 Cyan points are ruled out by the $\rho$ parameter limits.
-From Eq. \eqref{Eq:approx_rho}, it can be seen that the $\rho$ parameter sets $u_{\chi}$ lower bound for given $M_{Z'}$, leading to the upper $\textsl{g}_{_{x}}$ limit, see Fig.~\ref{fig:ConsRelic}.
+From Fig.~\ref{fig:ConsRelic}, it can be seen that the $\rho$ parameter imposes an upper bound on $\textsl{g}_{_{x}}$ for a given $M_{Z'}$.
 Consequently, the $\rho$ parameter rules out many low relic density points with high $\textsl{g}_{_{x}}$.
 The yellow points are ruled out by collider constraints discussed in Sec.~\ref{Sec:Zpcollider}.
-The blue (grey) points satisfy the above two constraints but lead to under-abundant (over-abundant) DM relic density.
+The blue (gray) points satisfy the above two constraints but lead to under-abundant (over-abundant) DM relic density.
 The magenta points satisfy the $3\sigma$ allowed range for the cold DM derived from the Planck satellite data, $0.1126 \leq \Omega h^{2} \leq 0.1246$ ~\cite{Planck:2018vyg} along with satisfying all the other constraints.
 We found that in the low mass range of DM ($ \lesssim 150~\text{GeV}$), the constraints on $\textsl{g}_{_{x}}$ imposed by the $\rho$ parameter and collider data do not permit the fulfillment of relic density conditions, even at the $Z$ resonance.
 Our DM $F_{1}$ satisfies the relic density constraints at $M_{F_{1}} \gtrsim 150$ GeV.
 It should be noted that this limit on DM mass is obtained when the DM annihilation happens predominantly through the gauge bosons.
 If the scalars are taken light, then new DM decay channels will open up, potentially lowering the lower limit on DM mass.

 Finally, we look at the constraints from dark matter direct detection experiments \cite{LZCollaboration:2024lux,PandaX:2024qfu, XENONCollaboration:2023orw} as well as constraints from DM search by neutrino experiments \cite{IceCube:2016dgk,ANTARES:2016xuh,Frankiewicz:2015zma}.
 In our case the Majorana DM, $F_{1}$ can interact with nucleons through tree-level $Z$ and $Z'$ exchanges.
 The relevant Feynman diagrams are provided in Appendix \ref{APn1}.
 These interactions are spin-dependent, as vector coupling of Majorana fermions with gauge bosons is identically zero.
 We found that, in our case, the IceCube \cite{IceCube:2016dgk} and the LUX-ZEPLIN (LZ) \cite{LZCollaboration:2024lux} collaborations impose the most stringent constraints.
 In Fig.\ref{DD}, we show the DM-nucleon elastic scattering cross-section vs DM mass.